phyrenight/UdacityBlog/README.md

 if running on linux you may need to add app engine to your path. example export PATH=$PATH:/home/YOURNAME/programming/"app engine"/google_appengine/

-then navigate into the blog folder from the command line. then type `dev_appserver.py ./`
+navigate into the blog folder from the command line. then type `dev_appserver.py ./`

+launch a browser
+type `localhost:8080/Blog` into the address bar

 ## To use
 You must first create an account.